Why should you join our platform?

 Registering for the platform is quick, easy, and completely free.
 Once you're signed up, you'll have access to a wealth of comprehensive, evidence-based, and reliable information designed to support your journey in managing diabetes.
 Our resources are tailored to meet diverse needs, offering up-to-date content that you can trust, all in one convenient place.

-The Knowing Diabetes AI Concierge is a user-friendly AI tool designed for people with diabetes, their family members, and caregivers.
+The Knowing Diabetes Study Finder is a user-friendly AI tool designed for people with diabetes, their family members, and caregivers.
 By answering a few questions, you can quickly find nearby diabetes research studies seeking participants.
 Researchers and program facilitators can also submit their studies, keeping the database current and ensuring participants have access to the latest opportunities in diabetes research.

 Read the latest articles